Watermelon Pudding {Gelo di melone}

 - 3 pounds watermelon

-- ½ cups granulated sugar depends on how sweet the watermelon is
+- 2 tablespoons granulated sugar if needed. depends on how sweet the watermelon is – add more if needed – leave out if the watermelon is sweet enough

 - 3 Tablespoons jasmine water